H4lo/Away_From_Sub_Function_IN_IDA/README.md

 ![image-1](./img/2.jpg)

-- Modify `MAX_LINE_TOKEN` in `.py` file to translate more functions, but pseudocode hava too many lines, openai may not to translate.
+- Modify `MAX_LINE_TOKEN` in `.py` file to translate more functions, but if pseudocode hava too many lines, openai may not to translate.

 The final restored effect can be seen in the `Functions Window` on the left.